 So what has Paula Wolfe been doing since her last release?
 She has been embarked on a journey of intense creativity, producing ‘inventive piece[s] of work’ (Mojo) in different fields – simultaneously.
-But this journey is now reaching its final stages: the mixing and mastering of the album is almost done, the final edits on the book are nearly complete and the house is practically finished.
+But this journey is now reaching its final stages: the album is mastered, the final edits on the book are nearly complete and the house is practically finished.

 2018 is turning out to be an interesting year.